-- consider adopting goals and processes for engagement with RFMOs as proposed in this paper, or subsequent to the revision of those proposed here, - evaluate priority areas for RFMO engagement alongside other work areas for ACAP. - agree to the development of RFMO-specific engagement strategies, - agree to consider priority products identified above for inclusion in the AC Work Programme, and, - review RFMO progress and priority areas for work at AC5.
+- consider adopting goals and processes for engagement with RFMOs, subsequent to the review and potential revision of those proposed here, - evaluate priority areas for RFMO engagement, alongside other work areas for ACAP. - agree to include priority areas of work in the AC Work Programme, and, - review RFMO progress and priority areas for work at AC5.